-The budget reveals a surplus of \$27 million and an underlying deficit of \$5.8 million.
+The budget reveals a surplus of \$28.8 million and an underlying deficit of \$5.8 million.

 For the Buloke Shire Council, the provision of capital projects is heavily reliant on non-recurrent grants, Federal and State grant funding and community contributions.
-In the upcoming financial year, those grants will total \$33.5 million with a further \$0.6 million is budgeted as contributions towards our capital works program.
+In the upcoming financial year, those grants will total \$33.6 million and approximately a further \$0.6 million is budgeted as contributions towards our capital works program.

-The annual budget demonstrates Council's ongoing commitment to a sustainable future by investing in the infrastructure and services that support a thriving community and resilient local economy.
-Council are focused on maintaining a high standard of service delivery across all areas, ensuring that our investments today meet the evolving needs of our Community tomorrow.
+The Annual Budget demonstrates Council's ongoing commitment to a sustainable future by investing in the infrastructure and services that support a thriving community and resilient local economy.
+We are focused on maintaining a high standard of service delivery across all areas, ensuring that our investments today meet the evolving needs of tomorrow.

-In accordance with the State Government's Fair Go Rates system, an increase in general rates by 3% has been applied, whilst waste management charges will remain at cost recovery.
-This increase in an inflationary environment continues to place pressure on Council to ensure efficient delivery of services whilst being mindful of our ability to remain financial sustainability for the future.
+In accordance with the State Government's Fair Go Rates system, Council plans to increase general rates by 3% whilst waste management charges will at cost recovery.
+This increase in an inflationary environment continues to put pressure on Council to ensure efficient delivery of services our ability to ensure the financial sustainability of our organisation.

 In addition to delivering our wide range of services, Council is progressing new initiatives designed to enhance community well-being, strengthen our infrastructure and operations, and invest in the people who deliver our services.

-Council roadways, drainage works and footpath infrastructure will be key focus areas for Council delivery in the new financial year, with supporting Capital Works projects to lay strong foundations for the delivery of the new Council Plan.
+Council roadways, drainage works and footpath infrastructure will remain a key focus area for Council delivery in the new financial year, with supporting Capital Works projects to lay strong foundations for the delivery of the new Council Plan and 4 year Council Term ahead.

-We are pleased to collaborate with the Buloke community to realise our vision of building a better Buloke - a community that is healthy, connected, inclusive, and prosperous.
+We are pleased to collaborate with you to realise our vision of building a better Buloke - a community that is healthy, connected, inclusive, and prosperous.